alexeykasp/rtrixaimbotsolarabindf/README.md

 local DeleteMob ={
     GUi = {
-        OpenNCloseButton = true; -- Have A Button For It KeybindEnable = true; -- If You Want A Bind For The Menu Keybind = "z"; -- Menu Key Bind
+        OpenNCloseButton = false; -- Have A Button For It KeybindEnable = true; -- If You Want A Bind For The Menu Keybind = ""; -- Menu Key Bind
     };
 	Aimbot= {
         Keybind = "f"; -- Change Aim Bot Key Bind Here !!!
 No Capitals, Unless it is MouseButton1 or MouseButton2